COVID has changed our world and our dietary choices.

 For many, you might find yourself fluctuating between the states described above.
 What’s going on anyway??

-It’s common to experience patterns of eating when we’re stressed, sad, and bored.
+It’s common to experience patterns of emotional eating when we’re stressed, sad, and bored.
 Staying put during the COVID pandemic means you’re likely feeling these at some point!

 I have had a LOT of conversations with folks who feel stuck in a pattern of overeating and binge eating during COVID, which has become significantly amplified during this pandemic.
 What used to be occasional overeating may have morphed into full-out binges at times.
-It may feel like there’s so much time for food that overeating has become the norm–a habit or hobby.
+It may feel like there’s so much time for food that stress eating has become the norm–a habit or hobby.
 It may feel like a run-away train.
 Many people are feeling helpless about this.

 This pattern is typical, and I would argue very “normal” to happen, given our new circumstances.
 AND there’s hope for moving through it and setting a new standard.